Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/README.md

  </tr>
  <tr>
  <td align="center"><a href="./01-aie_a_to_z/">A to Z Bare-metal Flow</a></td>
- <td>This tutorial walks through the steps to create a custom Baremetal platform, and also integrate Baremetal host application along with  an AI Engines graph and PL kernels.</td>
+ <td>In this tutorial you create a custom bare-metal platform and integrate a bare-metal host application with an AI Engine graph and PL kernels.</td>
  </tr>
  <tr>
  <td align="center"><a href="./02-using-gmio/">Using GMIO with AIE-ML</a></td>
- <td>This tutorial introduces the usage of global memory I/O (GMIO) for sharing data between the AI Engine-ML (AIE-ML) and external DDR.</td>
+ <td>In this tutorial, you use global memory input/output (GMIO) to share data between the AIE‑ML and external double data rate (DDR) memory.</td>
  </tr>
  <tr>
  <td align="center"><a href="./03-rtp-reconfiguration/">Runtime Parameter Reconfiguration</a></td>
- <td>Learn how to dynamically update AI Engine-ML (AIE-ML) runtime parameters.</td>
+ <td>In this tutorial, you learn how to dynamically update AIE-ML runtime parameters.</td>
  </tr>
  <tr>
  <td align="center"><a href="./04-packet-switching/">Packet Switching</a></td>
- <td>This tutorial illustrates how to use data packet switching with AI Engine-ML (AIE-ML) designs to optimize efficiency.</td>
+ <td>In this tutorial, you implement data packet switching in AIE‑ML designs to optimize processing efficiency.</td>
  </tr>
  <tr>
  <td align="center"><a href="./05-AI-engine-versal-integration/">AI Engine Versal Integration for Hardware Emulation and Hardware</a></td>
- <td>This tutorial demonstrates creating a system design running on the AI Engine-ML (AIE-ML), PS, and PL and validating the design running on these heterogeneous domains by running Hardware Emulation.</td>
+ <td>In this tutorial, you create a system design that runs on the AIE-ML, processing system (PS), and programmable logic (PL), then validate it using hardware emulation. </td>
  </tr>
  <tr>
  <td align="center"><a href="./13-aie-ml-performance-analysis/">AI Engine-ML Performance Analysis Tutorial</a></td>
- <td> This tutorial introduces you to performance analysis and optimization methods, and shows you how synchronization works in graph execution.
-It also demonstrates the analysis of a hang issue using an example. </td>
+ <td> In this tutorial, you learn performance analysis and optimization methods, and explore how synchronization works during graph execution.
+You also analyze a hang issue using an example. </td>
  </tr>
  <tr>
  <td align="center"><a href="./20-aiecompiler-features/">AIE Compiler Features</a></td>
- <td>This tutorial shares a variety of features that are useful for AI Engine / AI Engine-ML (AIE-ML) programming to create more visible and efficient code compared to early versions of the compiler.</td>
+ <td>In this tutorial, you learn features that improve AIE and AIE-ML programming, creating more readable and efficient code than earlier compiler versions.</td>
  </tr>
  <tr>
  <td align="center"><a href="./06-gemm/">Matrix Compute with Vitis Libraries</a></td>
- <td>In this tutorial, we explore how to use matrix multiplication/General Matrix Multiply (GEMM) from the DSP Vitis library.
-We will examine various design requirements and configure the parameters accordingly.
-Finally, we will migrate the design to the AIE-ML architecture and compare its performance with AIE architecture.</td>
+ <td>In this tutorial, you use matrix multiplication/general matrix multiply (GEMM) from the DSP Vitis library.
+You examine design requirements and configure parameters accordingly.
+Finally, you migrate the design to the AIE‑ML architecture and compare its performance with the AIE architecture.</td>
  </tr>
  <tr>
  <td align="center"><a href="./07-tiling-parameters/">Tiling Parameter Programming</a></td>
- <td>In this tutorial you will learn how to use a major feature of AI Engine-ML devices: tiling parameters.These parameters can be used at all memory levels of the AI Engine-ML: Local memory (memory modules) with the kernel io-buffers, memory tiles (shared memory in adf language) which are used as large intermediate memories in the system and external memory for DDR access.</td>
+ <td>In this tutorial you learn how to use a major feature of AIE-ML devices: tiling parameters.
+These parameters apply to all memory levels of the AIE-ML.
+You use them in local memory (memory modules) with kernel I/O buffers, memory tiles (shared memory in the adaptive data flow (ADF) language) for large intermediate storage, and external double data rate (DDR) memory.</td>
  </tr>
  </table>

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>